Austin Riley Player Props: Braves vs. Phillies

 Austin Riley At The Plate

-- Riley is batting .353 during his last outings and is on a seven-game hitting streak.
+- Riley is batting .368 with two homers during his last outings and is on an eight-game hitting streak.

-- Riley has picked up a hit in 73.5% of his 49 games this year, with at least two hits in 24.5% of those games.

-- Looking at the 49 games he has played this year, he's hit a home run in seven of them (14.3%), and in 3.3% of his trips to the plate.
+- In 16.0% of his games this season, he has hit a home run, and 4.1% of his trips to the dish.

-- He has scored in 49.0% of his games this season, with two or more runs scored in 6.1%.
+- Riley has had at least one RBI in 38.0% of his games this year (19 of 50), with two or more RBI six times (12.0%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.